SleepySwords/do_todo/README.md

 The `config.yml` contains your configuration and allows you to customise colours, keys and string components!

-#### Colours

-Colours can be customised with either hex (eg: `#121212`), names (eg: `red`) or indexes (eg: `12`).

-#### Keys

-Keybinds are also able to be customised to something other than the default binds below.
-This can be done using any character or through the use of keywords, such as `space`  or `enter`.
-This can be further customised by appending modifiers at the start seperated by a dash (eg: `alt-space`).

-#### String components

-String components are able to be customised by using quotation marks and placing the desired string between them.

-This allows customisation of things, such as the cursor within the fuzzy finder.

 ### Data paths

 For the following, replace `YOUR_USERNAME` with your username.